 You can take your pulse in the wrist area below the base of your thumb.
-Use your index and third fingers of the opposite hand to locate your pulse and count the number of beats a minute.
+Use your index and third fingers of the opposite hand to locate your pulse and count the number of beats per minute.

 Call your doctor if you feel: